Will Contest and Probate Litigation Frequently Asked Questions (FAQ)

 4. What exactly is Probate?

-Probate is the legal process by which a Last Will is being validated and approved by the County Surrogate.
+Probate is the legal process by which a Last Will is validated and approved by the County Surrogate.
 An application to probate a Last Will can be filed 10 days after the death of an individual.
 The Last Will must be filed in the county in which probate is proposed.
-The reason for the 10-day wait is so that anyone who wants to contest (or disagree) with the validity of the will can come forward and present their claim.
+The 10-day wait period following death is intended to allow anyone who wants to contest (or dispute) the will’s validity to come forward and present their claim.

 5. What is “Undue Influence”?

 Undue Influence can be difficult to prove and just as hard to defend against.
 If you suspect Undue Influence was at play, or have been accused of causing it, contact us IMMEDIATELY!
-It is important that you get started on gathering proof right away.
+It is important that you start gathering proof right away.
 You will need the assistance of a professional who has been through these types of cases many times.

 6. What should I do if I suspect Undue Influence?

 Your first step should be to contact us so we can get together as soon as possible.
-It is important to realize that the burden of proof lies on the person challenging the will.
-Establishing proof of the mental health, condition and state of mind of the decedent prior to signing his or her will (or trust) is crucial to proving a case.
+It is important to realize that the burden of proof lies with the person challenging the will.
+Establishing proof of the decedent’s mental health, physical condition, and state of mind prior to signing his or her will (or trust) is crucial to proving a case.
 Some ways to help show “mental capacity” can come from:

 7. What are “Non-Probate Assets”?